Fire Watch Guard Services in Hickory, NC

 NFPA 25, Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems

 NFPA 25 defines a sprinkler ‘impairment.’
-Once a sprinkler system is out of service for more than ten hours within any 24-hour period, the impairment coordinator must notify HFD and either restore the system or implement a fire watch.
+Once a sprinkler system is out of service for more than ten hours within any 24-hour period, the impairment coordinator must notify the Hickory Fire Department and either restore the system or implement a fire watch.
 Our sprinkler-impairment Fire Watch Services in Hickory document directly against the NFPA 25 impairment program requirements.

 NFPA 72, National Fire Alarm and Signaling Code

 NFPA 72 is the equivalent standard for fire alarm and detection systems.
 A fire alarm system out of service for more than four hours within any 24-hour period requires either restoration or a documented fire watch.
-Our alarm-impairment guards in Hickory focus on occupant notification readiness and continuous building patrols at the interval HFD requires.
+Our alarm-impairment guards in Hickory focus on occupant notification readiness and continuous building patrols at the interval the Hickory Fire Department requires.

-NFPA 241 governs fire prevention on active construction, alteration, and demolition sites across Hickory.
-It requires a designated Fire Prevention Program Manager, a written site fire prevention plan, and fire watch coverage whenever hot work is performed or fire protection systems are not fully operational.
+NFPA 241 and IFC Chapter 33 govern fire prevention on active construction, alteration, and demolition sites across Hickory.
+They require a designated fire prevention program manager, a written site fire prevention plan, and fire watch coverage whenever hot work is performed or fire protection systems are not fully operational.

 OSHA 29 CFR 1910.252 and 29 CFR 1926.352

 OSHA’s general industry and construction hot work standards parallel NFPA 51B and apply federally regardless of state code adoption.
-Failure to provide a designated fire watch during hot work is one of the most cited fire-related OSHA violations every year, and it shows up routinely in Hickory citations.
+Failure to provide a designated fire watch during hot work is one of the most cited fire-related OSHA violations every year, and it shows up routinely in Catawba County citations.

-Hickory Fire Department Fire Prevention Bureau enforces these standards under the International Fire Code (IFC) as adopted by North Carolina with City of Hickory amendments.
+The Hickory Fire Department and the North Carolina Office of State Fire Marshal enforce these standards under the North Carolina Fire Code, based on the International Fire Code (IFC) with state amendments.
 Local amendments add documentation expectations our Fire Watch Company in Hickory builds around as part of every engagement.

 Comprehensive Fire Watch Services in Hickory, NC